Traveling with others, of course, can be fun but it can be a difficult dealing with many different personality types.

 Traveling brings out everyone’s true personality good and bad.
-How you both deal with problems, expectations and of course how you both may differ in how you want to spend time on the vacation.
+How you deal with problems, expectations and of course how you may differ in wanting to spend your time on vacation.

 This is why traveling solo can be so liberating.
 Where you go, and how you get there is all up to you.
 No one will be complaining or rolling their eyes, you do not have to cater to anybody’s mood but your own.

 When you travel solo, you will be mindful of every moment, this has its own benefits.
 Mindfulness relieves stress and will naturally allow you to become introspective.

 You will get to know yourself better and may be surprised by what you learn about yourself.
-I think that when we push ourselves, we tend to grow and change a little bit.
+I think that when we push ourselves, we tend to grow and change.